-One-quarter programs at the following locations offer intensive language instruction: Freiburg, Pisa, Paris, Toledo
+One-quarter programs at the following locations offer intensive language instruction: Freiburg, Paris, Pisa, Toledo

 The following one-quarter programs meet the College's general education requirement in civilization studies.
-They do not have a language prerequisite, but do offer the opportunity for both novice and experienced speakers to work on language skills.
+Two years of French are required for enrollment in the Autumn Quarter Paris Program; other programs do not have a language prerequisite.
+All programs offer the opportunity for both novice and experienced speakers to work on language skills.

-Athens, Barcelona, Buenos Aires, Cape Town, Mumbai/Bombay, Paris, Rome, Vienna
+Athens, Barcelona, Cape Town, Oaxaca, Pune, Paris (Autumn Quarter), Paris (Spring Quarter), Rome, Vienna